seanmorris/pib/README.md

 The operations are enqueued asyncronously, **so if multiple requests are generated before one transaction closes, they will be batched automatically.** This also applies to multiple requests generated before the lock is acquired.
 There is generally no need to take explicit control of FS mirroring.

-To suppress this behavior and take explicit control of the FS mirroring, you can pass the `{autoTransaction: false}` to the constructor.
+To suppress this behavior and take explicit control of the FS mirroring, you can pass the `{autoTransaction: false}` option to the constructor.
 Doing this will require you to call `php.startTransaction()` before any FS operations take place, and then`php.commitTransaction()` when you're done. **Using this incorrectly may leave your filesystem in a corrupted state.**

 #### php.startTransaction